ASA College: Accreditations and approvals

-ASA College is authorized by the New York State Board of Regents to confer Associate of Occupational Studies and Associate in Applied Science degrees.
-ASA's associate degree program in Medical Assisting is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment.
-ASA is also approved by the New York State Education Department for the training of veterans and is authorized under Federal law to enroll non-immigrant alien students.
+ASA College was authorized by the New York State Board of Regents to confer Associate of Occupational Studies and Associate in Applied Science degrees.
+ASA's associate degree program in Medical Assisting was accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment.

-The college is accredited by the Middle States Commission on Higher Education.
-That accreditation will be removed in 2023 as the institution has failed to meet several of the commission's accreditation standards.
+The college was formerly accredited by the Middle States Commission on Higher Education, until its removal in 2023 for failing to meet several of the commission's accreditation standards.